rackerlabs/technical-blog/_posts/2020-06-10-get-high-throughput-and-low-latency-with-your-nvme-enabled-dual-socket-servers.md

 To better describe the experiment, let me provide an example.
 With NVMe, storage attaches directly to a Peripheral Component Interconnect Express (PCIe) controller.
-That controller actually embeds into the CPU package.
+That PCIe controller is embedded into the CPU package.
 If your server has one CPU, then all PCIe access is local.
 This configuration means the process that accesses the storage runs on the CPU where the storage is located.
 If your server has more than one CPU, then there is a possibility that the process accessing the storage is running on a CPU that does not have the PCI controller with your NVMe devices attached.
 Let's call this *non-local access*.

 For non-local access to function, the CPU running the process must reach across the QuickPath Interconnect (QPI) links to access the other processor's PCI